diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - Node Intro and installation.md

 npm install --save chalk
 ```

+#### What happens when we run the above command ?

-`npm install` grabs the package from the npm servers
+1. `npm install` grabs the package from the npm servers

-`--save` flag adds adds the package to our `package.json` file under `dependencies` .
+2. `--save` flag adds adds the package to our `package.json` file under `dependencies` .

-`node_moudles` folders is then created.
+3. If not existing already, the`node_moudles` folders is created.
 This is where the acctual code for all packages is stored.

-If we want to have the module only for development and not for deployment, we can save it as a Development Dependency, using flag `--save-dev`
+If we want to have the module only for development and not for deployment, we can save it as a Development Dependency, using flag `--save-dev`.

 ```bash
 npm install --save-dev nodemon